Home » WordPress Tutorials » Maintenance » How to Create a Twitter Widget for WordPress

 Unlike some of the buttons that WordPress plugins are offering, by using the Twitter follow button, everything will happen locally on your website.
 Right here, right now.

 Adding a follow button is fairly easy.
-You can either follow the instruction on the Twitter’s Developers Page or install a plugin.
+You can either follow the instruction on Twitter’s Developers Page or install a plugin.
 Where the second is, of course, the easier way to go.

 If you choose to go with a plugin installation, we recommend you to use the Twitter Follow Button plugin, because it is easy and straightforward.
 All you need to do is to install and activate it and follow the crystal clear interface afterward.
 That’s it.